ryansb/lemon_twist/docs/main/sunday/protocol.rst

 Where n is the number of slots retrieved.

-NOTE: Clients should not assume that the slot numbers will be contiguous.
+.. note:: Clients should not assume that the slot numbers will be contiguous.
 The server may contains slots 0-4, but 3 may be disabled.
 The server may skip disabled/empty slots and simply subtract skipped slots from the 'OK' status message at the end of the output.

 TEMP
 ````
 Displays the current machine temperature.

-Note that the temperature that is returned is in centigrade.
+.. note:: The temperature that is returned is in centigrade.

 Big Drink is currently the only machine with hardware to check temperature.